-The first stage will be referred to as a pilot and at its end the system will contain at least all of the requirements set forth in the tender documents and will be installed in a dedicated environment (The Master environment) at one medical center.
-The pilot stage must end up to 18 months from the project kickoff meeting.
+The first stage will be referred to as a Pilot and at its end the system will contain at least all of the requirements set forth in the tender documents and will be installed in a dedicated environment (The Master environment) at one medical center.
+The Pilot stage must end up to 18 months from the project kickoff meeting.

-Specific plan for the pilot stage
+Specific plan for the Pilot stage

 The bidder will detail in the bid booklet a work plan for the entire pilot – i.e., providing a system that meets the requirements of this tender on the dedicated environment.